triggr/pokitdok-nodejs/api.md

 <a name="PokitDok#providers"></a>
 ##pokitDok.providers(options, callback)
-Search health care providers in the PokitDok directory
+Search health care providers in the PokitDok directory.
+When an id is specified in the options object, a single provider or a 404 error response is returned.
+When a npi is specified on the options object, a single provider or 404 error is returned.
+Use any of the other available options to return a list of providers.

 **Params**

-- options `object` - accepts id, npi, zipcode, radius, first_name, last_name, specialty, organization_name, limit
+- options `object` - accepts: id, npi, zipcode, radius, first_name, last_name, specialty, organization_name, limit
 - callback `function` - a function that accepts an error and response parameter

 **Example**